-X. ALCOHOL POLICY:
+XI.
+ALCOHOL & DRUG POLICY:

 Except in the case of official University-sponsored events at which alcohol is being served, it is forbidden to consume alcohol of any kind in any office, classroom, hallway, common space or any property of the University of North Texas at any time for any reason.
 This applies even if you are of legal drinking age, and even if it is after hours, and even if you are behind closed doors.
-Anyone who is caught consuming alcohol of any kind on departmental property immediately will lose their funding (that is, their employment will be terminated) and, if you have been awarded a scholarship, you could lose that funding as well.
+In addition, consumption of illegal drugs will not be tolerated.
+Anyone who is caught consuming alcohol or illegal drugs of any kind on departmental property immediately will lose their funding (that is, their employment will be terminated) and, if you have been awarded a scholarship, you could lose that funding as well.
 In addition, please be aware that if you are an out-of-state student and your employment with the department is terminated, you will lose your status as an in-state student and you will have to re-pay the university the difference between out-of-state and in-state tuition.

-XI.
+XII.
 COMMUNICATION AND E-MAIL: